L'incoronazione di Poppea: Recent revivals

 In May 2008 L'incoronazione returned to Glyndebourne in a new production by Robert Carsen, with Leppard's large-scale orchestration replaced by the period instruments of the Orchestra of the Age of Enlightenment under Emmanuelle Haïm.
 The Organs reviewer praised the vocal quality of the performers, found Haïm's handling of the orchestra "a joy throughout" and declared the whole production "a blessed relief" after the previous year's ENO staging.
 On 19 August the Glyndebourne singers and the orchestra, led by Haïm, presented a semi-staged version of the opera at the 2008 the BBC Proms at the Royal Albert Hall.
 Elsewhere the French-based ensemble Les Arts Florissants, under its director William Christie, presented the Monteverdi trilogy of operas (L'Orfeo, Il ritorno d'Ulisse and L'incoronazione) in the period 2008 to 2010, with a series of performances at the Teatro Real in Madrid.

 In 2012 a new arrangement and interpretation of the original score was worked by Elena Kats-Chernin and commissioned for Barrie Kosky's Monteverdi Trilogy, conducted by André de Ridder, at the Komische Oper Berlin.
 This scoring was re-worked and premiered again in the same Kosky production in 2017.
 There are two versions of the Kats-Chernin composition, published by Boosey & Hawkes.
+A 2023 production was directed by NJ Agwuna and was set "in a world of tabloid headlines".